franknoirot/scraper/README.md

 # A Node XML Sitemap Scraper Prototype
-*powered by Puppeteer and sitemap.js*
+*for converting site data to JSON, powered by Puppeteer and sitemap.js*
----

 ## How to use
 1. Download .xml sitemap file(s) from site of your choice and place in root directory
 2. Update the `sitemaps` array at the top of `index.js`